 What is lichen planus?

-Lichen planus (LP) is an inflammatory skin condition triggered by the immune system.
+Lichen planus is an inflammatory skin condition triggered by the immune system.
 This condition affects about 1% of the population.
 It’s more common in women than men and it mainly affects adults aged 40 years and over.
 About 50% of people with the condition have it in their mouth.

-LP is not contagious and can’t be spread through sex.
+Lichen planus is not contagious and can’t be spread through sex.
 But it is a lifelong condition that will need to be treated and monitored.

 • lacy, white lesions on your vulva and at your vaginal opening